danielireson/formplug/README.md

 ```

 ## Setup
+### Overview
+1. Setup Serverless.
+2. Edit config settings and make initial deployment.
+4. Get DynamoDB queue ARN and add to config.
+5. Setup SES ARN and add to config.
+6. Redeploy with updated config.

 ### Instructions
 1. Follow the instructions on the [Serverless](https://serverless.com/framework/docs/providers/aws/guide/installation) website to install Node.js, Serverless and setup your AWS credentials.
 2. Copy *config.sample.json* and save it as *config.json*. *ENCRYPTION_KEY* should be set to a random character string, this is used for encrypting/decrypting data stored in the DynamoDB queue. *REGION* should be set as either *eu-west-1*, *us-east-1*, or *us-west-2* as these are the only regions where Amazon SES is supported. *STAGE* is the AWS stage to use, this will appear in your API Gateway URL, it's common to use *dev* or *prod*. *TABLE_NAME* is the DynamoDB table name to be created and used as the queue.
 Your config file should look similar to the following with *STREAM* and *FROM_ARN* empty.
+Run *serverless deploy* from the terminal to make the inital deployment.
 ``` json
 {
   "ENCRYPTION_KEY": "formsaregreat",